FlipsideCrypto/solana-models/models/descriptions/__overview__.md

 ## **Data Model Overview**

-The Solana models are built a few different ways, but the core fact tables are built using three layers of sql models: **bronze, silver, and core.**
+The Solana models are built a few different ways, but the core fact tables are built using three layers of sql models: **bronze, silver, and gold.**

 - Bronze: Data is loaded in from the source as a view
 - Silver: All necessary parsing, filtering, de-duping, and other transformations are done here
-- Core: Final views and tables that are available publicly
+- Gold (core/defi/gov/nft/price): Final views and tables that are available publicly

 The dimension tables are sourced from a variety of on-chain and off-chain sources.